kevinioi/truth-finder/README.md

 ## Data

-The program utilizez a dataset compiled by researchers at the "Max Planck Institute for Informatics".
+The program utilizes a dataset compiled by researchers at the "Max Planck Institute for Informatics".
 It contains articles from the popular factchecking website 'Snopes.com' with related webseach results.

 Please download the dataset and exact the contents in the resources/ directory of the TruthFinder program.
 [http://resources.mpi-inf.mpg.de/impact/web_credibility_analysis/Snopes.tar.gz](http://resources.mpi-inf.mpg.de/impact/web_credibility_analysis/Snopes.tar.gz)